 - Prospector Trail – This is a hike up a ski run which is mostly switchbacks.
 It ends at the Umbrella Bar however the day I went it was closed.
 The view of the ski mountain made the hike worth it.
 I went on a Friday and only saw a handful of other people on the trail.
 Dog friendly.

 - Woods Walk – This trail is close to the town and has very minimal elevation gain.
 It is beautiful when the leaves start to change.
-The hike is dog-friendly, but there was minimal shade so keep that in mind if you bring your dog.
+The hike is dog-friendly, but there was minimal shade, so keep that in mind if you bring your dog.

 Paddleboarding – We rented a paddleboard from Wheelies and Waves Adventure Company in town, strapped it to the roof of our car then headed to Lake Irwin.
 Lake Irwin has plenty of parking right next to the lake.
 We brought some camping chairs and took turns paddling on the lake.
 The view is very scenic.
 There is a mountain next to the lake.
 Dog friendly.